 Most of the Twitter content was also deathly dull and self-serving.
 Teams begged on Twitter for Facebook Likes…so that they could turn around and ask their Facebook fans to follow them on Twitter.
 Funny, inspiring and compelling player tweets were lost in an ocean of cautious cliches about team performance or summaries of take out orders from Panera Bread.

 Sometime around the spring of 2010 I tweeted to my @BreakersGM followers that I was looking forward to the next breakthrough – the day that WPS fined or suspended a player for a controversial tweet.
 Privately, I had two likely suspects in mind.
-One was the former USWNT midfielder Natasha Kai who appended vaguely profane, self-consciously outrageous hashtags (#BOOM BAM MADA FAKA, #SEXINACUP) to the most mundane of daily activities, such as going to Starbucks or getting her laundry.
-The other – edgier and more authentic – was Solo, whose competitive process seemed to require the presence of off-the-field adversaries, either real or manufactured.
+One was the former USWNT midfielder Natasha Kai who appended vaguely profane, self-consciously outrageous hashtags (#BOOM BAM MADA FAKA, #SEXINACUP) to the most mundane of daily activities, such as going to Starbucks or picking up her laundry.
+The other – edgier and more authentic – was Solo, whose competitive process seemed to require the presence of off-the-field adversaries.
+Real ones when available, manufactured ones when necessary.